A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Introduction

 This article is structured as follows.
-Section~\ref{sec:methods} details the developed graph generation pipeline and the data of the hydraulic systems used in the case studies.
+Section~\ref{sec:relatedworks} places our proposed method into context by giving an overview of the related works.
+Section~\ref{sec:methods} details the developed graph generation pipeline and the data of the hydraulic systems used as the test environments for validation.
 Section~\ref{sec:results} presents the results of applying the proposed pipeline to two hydraulic systems.
-Lastly, Section~\ref{sec:discussion} outlines the strength and limitations of the pipeline by discussing the results of the case studies, places our research into context to related works, and draws a brief conclusion.
+Section~\ref{sec:sensitivity} conducts a sensitivity and runtime analysis to investigate the robustness and practical feasibility of the pipeline.
+Lastly, Section~\ref{sec:discussion} outlines the strength and limitations of the pipeline and Section~\ref{sec:conclusion} draws a brief conclusion.